 The Chelsea Pensioners are the iconic faces of the UK’s veteran community.
-They reside at the Royal Hospital Chelsea, their 325-year-old home founded by Charles II, in the heart of London.
+They reside at the Royal Hospital Chelsea, their 325-year-old home founded by King Charles II in the heart of London.

-Here, we offer excellent accommodation, comradeship and the highest standards of care for veterans in recognition of their loyal service to the Nation.
+Here, we offer excellent accommodation, comradeship and the highest standards of care for veterans of the British Army in recognition of their loyal service to the Nation.
 Any former soldier of the British Army over the age of 65, who is facing spending their advanced years alone, can apply for residence as an In-Pensioner.
 For admissions criteria please click here.

 Some 300 army veterans live at the Royal Hospital today, including those who have served in Korea, the Falkland Islands, Cyprus, Northern Ireland and World War II.
 Others may not have served in campaigns, but all understand what it means to be a soldier and the potential sacrifice that it entails.